PostGIS: Using Geospatial Data with Rails and Django Apps

 Install the dj-database-url package using pip.

-To fully take advantage of GeoDjango on Heroku you’ll need configure your app with a custom buildpack which includes the appropriate system dependencies.
-This buildpack includes that support.
+To fully take advantage of GeoDjango on Heroku you’ll need configure your app with a custom configuration which includes the appropriate system dependencies.
+This DevCenter article includes directions for enabling this support.

 $ pip install dj-database-url $ pip freeze > requirements.txt